 Turn the lights off when photographing in a room.
 When using mixed lighting, balance out light temperatures when retouching.

 The pros supplement natural light with fill light o interior design photos.
 And they shoot on a tripod using a wide-angle lens.

 Photographers use a wide variety of lighting techniques, depending on the genre.
 This can include broad lighting, rim lighting, direct or indirect lighting, etc.

 Studio lighting can be a bit overwhelming when you are just venturing out.
-This guide will help you learn the basics to get started on your photography studio equipment journey.
+But we hope this guide helps you learn the basics.
+And we encourage you to get started on your photography studio equipment journey!